Inventitech/roaming/README.md

 home country, but resort to second or third tier networks in foreign countries.

-*This list documents which mobile provider you will be using when you go roaming in a foreign country.*
+**This list documents which mobile provider you will be using when you go roaming in a foreign country.** It is ordered by the origin of your home provider, and then lists in a table all known roaming partners for this provider.

-The document relies on our collaboration.
+The document relies on your collaboration and really is a community effort.
 If you have a provider that is not the list or visited a country that is not in the list (of which there are many currently!), please add it here by [filing a pull request on GitHub or creating an issue](https://github.com/Inventitech/roaming-mobile-network-provider-abroad)!
+Moreover, providers can change their partners, thus verifying existing information by updating the date helps, too!

 Table of Contents